5 Steps to Develop a Solid Business Case

 • Should the organization consider investing at all in this proposal?

-The practical question must also be addressed: can the business proposal be implemented as planned, delivered on time and budget and produce the expected benefits?
+The practical question must also be addressed: Can the business proposal be implemented as planned, delivered on time and within budget and produce the expected benefits?

 Making a business case will carefully examine the benefits and risks involved in proceeding with the recommendation, the alternatives and the benefits of the recommendation, and the risks of not proceeding.
 A strong business case will make a compelling recommendation for implementation.